s341507/data2410-portfolio2/docs/rapport.md

 <!--figure 5 this can be removed if we don't have enough space-->
 ![Showing proxy creation dialog window](assets/proxy-frontend-setup2.png)

-Notable in Figure 6 is that the `last seen (age)` is less than 6s.
+It is important to note that Figure 6 shows that the `last seen (age)` is less than 6s.
 Now we know that the proxy is connected to the server.

 <!-- figure 6 -->
 ![Showing that the Zabbix proxy is connected](assets/zabbix-proxy-post-100s.png)